audaciaconsulting/Audacia.Typescript/README.md

 # Audacia.Typescript

-### Write typescript and generating typescript modules from C# assemblies.
+### Write typescript and generate typescript modules from C# assemblies.

 This solution consists of two main projects: